Curses of Cain and Ham and the Church of Jesus Christ of Latter-day Saints: Teachings in the 1900s

-In a 1908 Liahona article for missionaries, an anonymous but church-sanctioned author reviewed the scriptures about blackness in the Pearl of Great Price.
-The author postulated that Ham married a descendant of Cain.
+In a 1908 Liahona article for missionaries, an anonymous but church-sanctioned author reviewed the scriptures about Blackness in the Pearl of Great Price.
+The author stated that Ham married a descendant of Cain.
 Therefore Canaan received two curses, one from Noah, and one from being a descendant of Cain.
-The article states that Canaan was the "sole ancestor of the Negro race" and explicitly linked his curse to be "servant of servants" to black priesthood denial.
+The article states that Canaan was the "sole ancestor of the Negro race" and explicitly linked his curse to be "servant of servants" to Black priesthood denial.
 To support this idea, the article also discussed how Pharaoh, a descendant of Canaan according to LDS scripture, could not have the priesthood, because Noah "cursed him as pertaining to the Priesthood".

-In 1931, apostle Joseph Fielding Smith wrote on the same topic in The Way to Perfection: Short Discourses on Gospel Themes, generating controversy within and without Mormonism.
-For evidence that modern blacks were descended from Cain, Smith wrote that "it is generally believed that" Cain's curse was continued through his descendants and through Ham's wife.
-Smith states that "some of the brethren who were associate with Joseph Smith have declared that he taught this doctrine."
+In 1931, apostle Joseph Fielding Smith wrote on the same topic in The Way to Perfection: Short Discourses on Gospel Themes.
+For evidence that modern Black people were descended from Cain, Smith wrote that "it is generally believed that" Cain's curse was continued through his descendants and through Ham's wife.
+Smith states that "some of the brethren who were associated with the Prophet Joseph Smith have declared that he taught this doctrine."
+Smith also includes statements by Brigham Young summarizing the curse and indicating that it would in the future be lifted.

 After the temple and priesthood restrictions removed

 In 1978, when the church ended the ban on the priesthood, apostle Bruce R. McConkie taught that the ancient curse of Cain and Ham was no longer in effect.
-General authorities in the LDS Church favored Smith's explanation until 2013, when a Church-published online essay disavowed the idea that black skin is the sign of a curse.
+General authorities in the LDS Church favored Smith's explanation until 2013, when a Church-published online essay disavowed the idea that Black skin is the sign of a curse.
 The Old Testament Student Manual, which is published by the church and is the manual currently used to teach the Old Testament in LDS institutes, teaches that Canaan could not hold the priesthood because of the cursing of Ham his father, but makes no reference to race.

 Antediluvian people of Canaan

 According to the Book of Moses, the people of Canaan were a group of people that lived during the time of Enoch, before the Canaanites mentioned in the Bible.
 Enoch prophesied that the people of Canaan would war against the people of Shum, and that God would curse their land with heat, and that a blackness would come upon them.
 When Enoch called the people to repentance and established Zion, he taught everyone except the people of Canaan.
 The Book of Abraham identifies Pharaoh as a Canaanite.
-There is no explicit connection from the antediluvian people of Canaan to Cain's descendants, the Canaanites descended from Ham's son Canaan or modern black people.
+There is no explicit connection from the antediluvian people of Canaan to Cain's descendants, the Canaanites descended from Ham's son Canaan or modern Black people.
 However, the Book of Moses identifies both Cain's descendants and the people of Canaan as black and cursed, and they were frequently used interchangeably.
-Bruce R. McConkie justified restrictions on teaching black people because Enoch did not teach the people of Canaan.
+Bruce R. McConkie justified restrictions on teaching Black people because Enoch did not teach the people of Canaan.